 Attending your follow-up meetings and following your surgeon’s instructions is mandatory, as this is the only course of action that will ensure your gynecomastia surgery healing goes undisturbed.

 Being that gynecomastia is a procedure that can be completed in just a couple of hours, and that gynecomastia recovery time tends to be just as speedy, then it is expected for the final results to be noticeable just as fast – fully apparent within 3 to 6 months of surgery.

 After the surgery, you will end up with a much trimmer and more contoured chest, especially when the postsurgical swelling subsides.
 The good news is that the results of this surgery are permanent, as long as you take good care of your body weight and avoid using steroids that can affect your testosterone levels.

 When it comes to scars, they might still be visible at first, but they definitely will fade over time.

 When it comes to male breast reduction surgery recovery, following the instructions provided to you by your surgeon is essential.

-Time immediately after surgery is reserved for clear fluids, after which you can slowly switch to solids.
-You meals should be taken regularly, together with plenty of water.
-You can add fruit juice or any kind of soft drinks to this combination, but strictly avoid alcohol, at least for the first 72 hours after surgery, along with smoking.
+The time immediately after surgery is reserved for clear fluids, after which you can slowly switch to solids.
+Your meals should be taken regularly, together with plenty of water.
+You can add fruit juice or any kind of soft drink to this combination but strictly avoid alcohol, at least for the first 72 hours after surgery, along with smoking.

 It is highly important to start increasing your daily activities gradually and in sync with your tolerance level.